ozfive/StoryBox/README.md

 		sudo apt update
 		sudo apt upgrade

 		Download go 1.16.6 by using wget.
-If by the time you are reading this  ` there is a newer go compiler available you can try and download it from
+If by the time you are reading this there is a newer go compiler available you can try and download it from

 		https://golang.org/dl/

-		NOTE: It needs to be the linux arm v6 compiler to build the go applications on the Raspberry Pi. using 'sudo apt-get install golang' will not get you the latest version of the Go compiler and it may not compile this
+		NOTE: It needs to be the linux arm v6 compiler to build the go applications on the Raspberry Pi. using 'sudo apt-get install golang' will not get you the latest version of the Go compiler and it may not compile this.

 		```shell
 		wget https://golang.org/dl/go1.16.6.linux-armv6l.tar.gz